 To improve our math scores we are using the math series Go Math that is aligned with the Common Core Standards.
-This series came with a wide variety of digital resources as well as many math manipulative that the teachers use daily in their classrooms.
+This series came with a wide variety of digital resources as well as many math manipulatives that the teachers use daily in their classrooms.
 The series provides communication resources that helps notify and explain to parents what the students are learning at school in math.
 It helps build a bridge between school and home learning.
-When we return to in seat instruction and it is possible to have students working in small groups, teachers will begin teaching math in small leveled focus groups to offer students more individualized instruction in math based on student need.
-Teachers are also using an online program called IXL.
+Teachers trained on using the ThinkCentral GoMath online platform for making assignments and scheduling assessments for remote learning on NTI days.
+Teachers are also teaching math in small leveled focus groups to offer students more individualized instruction in math based on student need.
+WCIS teachers are also using a program called IXL.
 This computer based program offers students individualized lessons in language arts and math.
 The students work at their own individual pace and level as they work through the math curriculum.
-The program creates reports for the teacher to show students' individual results as they work.
-The report indicates areas in which the students may need further instruction from the teacher.
+The program creates areas in which the students may need further instruction from the teacher.
 Students can also use the IXL program at home to provide more practice that may be needed.
 The teacher can assign specific lessons based on student need.
-Students may also benefit from Family Engagement time during monthly Family Math and Reading Night and the DARE Program.
-Students have the opportunity to get additional help with math during our 21st Century after school program and the Crazy Eights Math Program now included in our Save the Children after school program.